strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 Changes to the metadata formats - that are defined by the `metadata.version` - might not be backwards compatible.
 As a result, the first step of the downgrade procedure - downgrading the `metadata.version` - can be done safely without any metadata loss only for selected metadata versions.
-For other versions, the downgrade will be possible only as _unsafe_ downgrade that might result in loosing some metadata information and might have negative impact on the cluster.
+For other versions, the downgrade will be possible only as an _unsafe_ downgrade that might result in losing some metadata information, which might have a negative impact on the cluster.

 #### Existing downgrade limitations

-As of today, the situation is following:
+As of today, the Kraft downgrade situation is as follows:
 1. The unsafe downgrade is currently not supported by Apache Kafka.
 2. None of the `metadata.versions` supported by current Kafka versions support the safe downgrade.
    _(You should be able to downgrade from 3.5-IV1 to 3.5-IV0.
 But you cannot downgrade between 3.5 and 3.4 metadata versions.)_